 An adult human skull9 was found partly under a small pottery vessel, just below the western margin of Mound 3.
 It could not be determined whether the interment was earlier or later than the mound.
 The vessel was inverted and rested partly on the skull but was not large enough to inclose it completely.
 The vessel was of the Savannah Fine Cordmarked type, but it was unusually small (height 13 cm., diameter of rim 15.5 cm.).
-The shape, a conoidal jar with straight sides and a straight rim, is not considered typical of the Savannah period at Irene.19
+The shape, a conoidal jar with straight sides and a straight rim, is not considered typical of the Savannah period at Irene.10 perpendicular ramp at the junction of the south-eastern flanks.

-The shape of this mound might be considered transitional between the shape of the earlier saucerlike embankments and the succeeding series of true platform mounds.
+The shape of this mound might be considered transitional between the shape of the earlier saucer-like embankments and the succeeding series of true platform mounds.
 Although the central portion of the summit was still lower than the rim, it was apparent that it had been filled in to a considerable extent.
-The ground plan was similar to those of the mounds below, being an elongated pentagon with a perpendicular ramp at the junction of the southeastern flanks.
+The ground plan was similar to those of the mounds below, being an elongated pentagon with a